yamify-org/Yamify-contents/Week 7/Content.md

 These tools aren't about theory—they're about shipping.
 They allow developers to clone models, fork projects, fine-tune architectures, and deploy real AI systems with zero wait time.
 No permission needed.
 No gatekeepers.
 Just code, compute, and community.

 A 2022 GitHub Octoverse report showed that:

+ - African contributions to open-source AI projects grew by 130% YoY
+ - Countries like Nigeria, Kenya, and Ghana saw the highest increase in forked AI repositories per capital

+That’s not just growth—that’s transformation.

+---